 When everyone is ready and situated with his or her cards, a player shouts "Ready, Set, Slam!", and the game play begins.
 There are no formal turns in Scrabble Slam, but rather everyone works as quickly as he can to beat his opponents to the next word.
 Before placing any card down, that player must shout out what he is going to change the word to and then slam down the card as quickly as he can to change the word.

 Only one card can be played at a time to create a new word, and just like traditional Scrabble, you cannot use proper names, locations or acronyms unless there is common agreement between all players.
 Also like regular Scrabble, the game can be halted and your word disputed at any time.
-Hasbro instructions recommend using either a Scrabble or regular dictionary to settle disagreements.
+Hasbro instructions recommend using either a Scrabble dictionary or a regular dictionary to settle disagreements.